Billy and the goat

 Little old men

 04 November 2017

 Looking good after finally having a real grooming for the first time in years.
-They are getting up there in years but still a lot of fun.

 Good times at the Fillin' Station